 HB: If the circumstances are right, I think so.
 I’ve had a co-partner in business for 25 of the past 30 years and it’s worked beautifully.
 I think it’s very important that the co-partners have shared goals, genuine respect, and admiration for each other, complementary skills and interests, a clear division of individual and joint responsibilities, and absolute trust.

 SH: What’s the one key behaviour change you think men can make in the workplace that will have the biggest impact on fostering gender diversity?

-HB: Be hyper aware of interaction dynamics within teams, and ensure people are responding to the quality of the idea and not the source.
+HB: Be hyper-aware of interaction dynamics within teams, and ensure people are responding to the quality of the idea and not the source.
 Men need to be on the lookout for any bias they see and stifle it.
 Some time ago, a creative director was taking me through reviews of his team.
-I pointed out that all the men on his list had received positive comments and every woman had been criticised.
+I pointed out that all the men on his list had received positive comments and every woman had been criticized.
 From his horrified response, I honestly believe he had no idea he had done this and was totally unaware of the apparent bias.
 I noted that following this exchange, well over half of his promotions went to women.

 SH: How do you think we can best get more men involved in the discussion?